 - Transcripts from all previous undergraduate and graduate study programs

-- Standardized test scores (one of either ACT, SAT or GRE).
-Applicants with MCAT or Dental Admissions Test scores are not required to provide a score report for the SAT, ACT, or GRE.
+- Standardized test scores (one of either ACT or SAT).
+Applicants with MCAT score are not required to provide a score report for the SAT or ACT.

 - Non-refundable application fee of $50 made payable to the University of Delaware